Skip to main content

 Due to the fact that most influencers will promote almost anything if the money is right, we were a tad skeptical that King of Christmas trees would live up to the hype.
 After all, with the right lighting, you can make almost anything look real.
 However, we were pleasantly surprised when a box containing a King of Christmas 7.5 Queen Flock Prelit Tree arrived on the doorstep.
 The large cardboard box contained three parts of a tree, a metal stand, a pair of gloves, and a storage bag—everything needed to completely set it up and even store it after the holidays.

 Many artificial trees can be not only heavy but a little tricky to set up.
 But not this one.
 While they recommend two people to accomplish the task, getting the tree assembled and standing upright can be easily done by one person in just five minutes.
-It takes an additional 15 or so to spread out all of the branches.
+It takes an additional 15 or so to spread out all the branches.
 Once this is done, you simply plug the tree in and it is ready to be decorated.
 The whole start-to-finish process was easy-breezy compared to other fake trees.

 As for aesthetics, the tree is actually quite gorgeous.
 Obviously, snow isn’t sustainable indoors, so nobody is going to walk into your home, see a flocked King of Christmas tree, and ask if it is real.
-However, other than the flocking, the branches are strong and needles are incredibly life-like.
+However, other than the flocking, the branches are strong and the needles are incredibly lifelike.
 The tree is honestly very luxurious and even quite regal-feeling, making it well-deserving of its name.

 As for the lights, there are a few different settings, including one that is bright, another that is dim, and a few with beautiful flashing patterns.